MONTBELL TRAIL ACTION PARKA

 Not a thing

-This concludes my Field Test Report.
-Please check back in a couple of months for my Long-Term report.
+This concludes my Long-Term report and this test series.
 Thanks to MontBell and BackpackGearTest.org for allowing me to participate in this test.

 Read more gear reviews by Nancy Griffith